ben-mays/automatic-fortnight/README.md

 # automatic-fortnight

 The Fortnight service is a simple event multiplexing system that exposes a two interfaces; one for `event source` clients and another for `user` clients.
 I was sent the project description days before I was on holiday and just recently had some bandwidth to tackle it.
 On my return flight in January, I began working on it.
-I've chosen to use no external libraries (even core.async) with the exception of `log4j` and `cprop` for logging and configuration.
+I've chosen to use no external libraries (even core.async) with the exception of `clojure.tools.logging` and `cprop` for logging and configuration.

 ## Usage